zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/15-sinhala-amazon.md

 Pascadoda, God and people, and people who have been dissented, people who have been dissented, Opposite people, colliding people, see, inspect.

-“I will say symphony” is compassion, dismay, alarmed, fear, parting, collision, I will tell the trick, the infestation.
+"I will say symphony" is compassion, dismay, alarmed, fear, parting, collision, I will tell the trick, the infestation.
 I will promulate, I will devot, and I will promulate, I will put, I will redeer.
 Divide.
 I will do the same.

 [APZ 170.5] (#apz170 .5) {#apz170 .5 .ref .apz} "I am compassion
-Arrived” is a man who comes to the impulse of himself by myself And when the frustration came to be disillusioned,
+Arrived" is a man who comes to the impulse of himself by myself And when the frustration came to be disillusioned,

 [Msdiv 171] (#msdiv171) {#msdiv171 .ref .msdiv} (15 - 2)

 [APZ 171.1] (#apz171 .1) {#apz171 .1 .ref .apz} "Like fish in the little waters
-Seeing the shaken (shocking) animal crowd and seeing them dissenters and fear me came.”
+Seeing the shaken (shocking) animal crowd and seeing them dissenters and fear me came."

-[APZ 171.2] (#apz171 .2) {#apz171 .2 .ref .apz} "Seeing the Sawanan Community”
+[APZ 171.2] (#apz171 .2) {#apz171 .2 .ref .apz} "Seeing the Sawanan Community"
 'Praja' is a name for animal craving from vision shock Shock Effects of Shock Shock by Shocking Cleanse Shock Shock from the lust that is shocked by the shock of the shock